wombat9000/mboyz-webapp/readme.md

 outside of the auth0 library, and effectively preventing the controller to be mocked, as it is not possible to specify a return value for the buildAuthorizeUrl method.

-I ended up creating a component to encapsulate the AuthenticationController, with methods I can mock:
+As a workaround, I ended up creating a component to encapsulate the AuthenticationController, with methods I can mock:
 ```kotlin
 @Component
 class Auth0Wrapper(@Autowired val auth0: AuthenticationController) {